isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 Residents in Singapore seeking to travel to China for essential business or official travel via the fast lane must be sponsored by either a company or a government agency in China, which will file an application on behalf of the applicant with the local provincial/municipal authorities.
 As the application process and documents required for each province/municipality may vary, the local host company or government agency should check with the relevant local provincial/municipal authorities for more details.
 A list of these local authorities is at **<a href="#annexa">ANNEX A</a>**.

-If the application is approved, a Letter of Invitation will be issued to the applicant.
+If the application is approved, a Letter of Invitation specifically for essential business or official travel under the fast lane will be issued to the applicant.
 The approved applicant will thereafter submit a visa application and health declaration to the PRC Embassy in Singapore, which will issue the applicant a visa.
+The requirement to obtain a visa also applies to Singaporeans visiting China for less than 15 days, as the 15-day visa free facility for Singaporeans travelling to China remains suspended by the PRC government until further notice.
 For more details on visa application, please contact the PRC Embassy in Singapore.

+The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the fast lane requirements of the provincial/municipal authorities prior to departure for China.
+Besides taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 48 hours before departure, this may also include other requirements such as keeping the local authorities informed of the traveller’s flight details.

 #### 3. What visas will I be eligible for under the fast lane, and what is the visa duration in China?